-Mutuality of Obligation (MOO) is perhaps one of the most controversial topics related to IR35 legislation.
-In its simplest terms; MOO is concerned with the obligations each party has to the other.
+Mutuality of Obligation (MoO) is perhaps one of the most controversial topics related to IR35 legislation.
+In its simplest terms; MoO is concerned with the obligations each party has to the other.
 In the context of employment, this is the obligation of the end hirer to supply work and the obligation on the worker to accept it.

-The controversy lies in the fact that MOO is not included as a determining factor in the CEST (HMRCs Check Employment Status for Tax) Tool, and is not always explicit within a contract.
+The controversy lies in the fact that MoO is not included as a determining factor in the CEST (HMRCs Check Employment Status for Tax) tool, and is not always explicit within a contract.
 It is a component that is observed in a relationship between the contractor and the end hirer with an implicit inclusion of a termination or notice period.

 So, for those contractors seeking confirmation on their IR35 status, this tool cannot make a fully defined determination.

-Below, we go in-depth about mutuality of obligation and what it could mean to recruiters and contractors.
+Below, we go in-depth about mutuality of obligation and what it could mean to both recruiters and contractors.

 Mutuality of Obligation and IR35